 The advantage of

-pm, even if more convoluted is that it is possible to remove virtually any package, even "critical" packages like the launcher.
+pm, even if more convoluted is that it is possible to remove virtually any package, even "critical" packages like the launcher or keyboard.

-In this case, it should still be is possible to disable the package:
+Some phone might have further limitations, in this case, it should still be possible to disable the package:

 adb shell pm disable package_name